-As the smoke cleared on Whyte’s crushing second loss of his career, more cash was piling up for the loyal British boxing community.
+As the smoke cleared on Whyte’s crushing second career loss, more cash was piling up for the loyal British boxing community.

 Adding Tyson Fury vs Deontay Wilder III into the mix as it’s being eyed for December 19, UK fans are staring at the possibility of forking out at least £70 for Pay-Per-View events just before Christmas.

-The clash, a second helping of a devastating knockout by Povetkin, must take place on December 12th.
+The clash, the second helping of Povetkin’s devastating knockout, must occur on December 12.
 That’s if promoter Eddie Hearn doesn’t move it until early 2021.

-It’s a crushing blow for supporters, who are already dealing with mass unemployment from the coronavirus crisis.
+It’s a crushing blow for supporters already dealing with mass unemployment from the coronavirus crisis.